Is a Bachelor’s degree in a creative discipline not enough? Can you climb higher in the agency world with a Master’s degree?

 Why is strategy so important for designers?

 A designer must be more open and think in networks.
 But at the same time, a designer needs to find his or her position in an extremely fast-paced and dynamic world of communication, one which stems from strategic components and stands out from the wider field of arbitrariness.
 The ever-growing complexities and pace in the digitised and internationalised world require clear and stark poles in the conception of communication, which can only be developed by interdisciplinary teams.
-Strategy, networking and a capacity for teamwork are indispensable tools for creating relevant design.
+Strategy, networking and a capacity for team work are indispensable tools for creating relevant design.

 What lies at the heart of the Master’s course?

-What precisely is meant by “interdisciplinary design skills”?
+What exactly are “interdisciplinary design skills”?

-As well as strategic skills, courage and openness are required.
+Next to strategic skills, courage and openness are required.
 This includes an ability to look beyond the limits of the subject area and sound out free form in an experimental way.

 Why should designers do this Master’s degree after their Bachelor’s?